Frequently Asked Questions

 Donald Swimming offers free learn to swim assessments to determine the most suitable level for your child.
 To book in for an assessment, please call your closest pool.

-How do I pay for lessons?
+How do I enrol my child in lessons?

 What happens if I miss a lesson?